ghostintheprompt/mute-tube/README.md

 ## Contributing

 YouTube changed something and it broke?
 Open an issue or submit a PR.
 That is how this has always worked.
+Hit the big boys in the pocket.
+Let them feel it.

 ## Read It Before You Trust It

 This extension touches everything your browser does on YouTube.
 Read `src/content/content.js` before you install it.
 The whole content script is under a hundred lines.
 It should take ten minutes to verify.
 If something surprises you, open an issue.

+occhio per occhio dente per dente